 Creating an Oracle Data Guard Configuration

-To create an Oracle Data Guard configuration in Database Classic Cloud Service, make the following choices in the Create Instance wizard:
+To create an Oracle Data Guard configuration in Exadata Cloud at Customer, make the following choices in the Create Instance wizard:

-High Availability—The standby database is placed in a different availability domain from the primary database, thus providing isolation at the infrastructure level.
+High Availability — indicates that the standby database is placed on a different Exadata system in the same region (data center) as the primary database, thus providing isolation at the Exadata system infrastructure level.

-Disaster Recovery—The standby database is placed in a different data center from the primary database, thus providing isolation at the infrastructure level and geographical separation to support availability despite catastrophic events.
+Disaster Recovery — indicates that the standby database is placed in a different region (data center) from the primary database, thus providing isolation at the Exadata system infrastructure level and geographical separation to protect against catastrophic data center failure.

-For further details, see Creating a Customized Database Deployment.
+For further details, see Creating a Database Deployment.

-When you make these choices, Database Classic Cloud Service creates an Oracle Data Guard configuration with a primary database and a single standby database, hosting the databases on two independent compute nodes.
-It creates these compute nodes using computing, storage and networking resources provided by Oracle Cloud Infrastructure Compute Classic or Oracle Cloud Infrastructure.
+When you make these choices, Exadata Cloud at Customer creates an Oracle Data Guard configuration with a primary database and a single standby database, hosting the databases on two independent Exadata systems.

 You can also manage primary and standby databases by using the SQL command-line interface or the Oracle Data Guard broker interfaces.
 The broker provides a command-line interface (DGMGRL) and a graphical user interface through Oracle Enterprise Manager Cloud Control.